 My Red Yoga Mat

-Since those carefree days, I have moved 12 times, been a single mom twice, married, divorced, and married again.
-I have birthed 2 beautiful boys and lost a baby girl so small she fit in my hand.
-I have built a loving home and career I love.
+Since those carefree days, I have moved 12 times, become a single mom, married, divorced, and married again.
+I birthed two beautiful boys and lost a baby girl so small she fit in my hand.
+I (and my husband) have built a home and a meaningful career that I love.
 I have found my niche in life 🙂

-I did yoga throughout my 1st pregnancy …. the photo below was taken by my mother the day before he was born.
-Once my belly button resumed a slightly normal position, I rolled out my mat, put my new baby next to me on a blanket, and thus began ‘mama yoga’.
-As my baby got older and started to crawl, he wandered the room quietly while I was upward and downward on my mat; he never crawled on my mat as if he knew this was my place.
-To this day he is calm and quiet when I roll out my mat.
+I did yoga through my first pregnancy.
+The photo below was taken the day before he was born.
+Note the birthing tub set up in the kitchen!
+Once my belly button resumed a slightly normal position, I rolled out my mat, put my baby next to me, and began ‘mama yoga’.
+As my baby got older and started to crawl, he wandered quietly while I was up and down on my mat, yet never crawled on my mat …. as if he knew this was my place.
+He is calm and quiet when I roll out my mat.

-Yoga is my sanity, my freedom.
-There is nowhere else on earth, except the ocean, where I feel more at home, most myself, and this is why I find myself on my red yoga mat time after time.
+Yoga is my sanity, freedom.
+There is nowhere on earth, except the ocean and deep in the woods, where I feel more at home, most myself.

 Boluses for Vaginal Yeast Infections